Electric customers can save money on cooling costs with a free shade tree.

 Tree Power coupons can be redeemed during spring and fall planting seasons only.
-All tree varities may not be available throughout the year due to weather and species availability.
+All tree varieties may not be available year round due to weather and species availability.

-March–June: open Monday-Friday 8 am to 5 pm, Saturday 8 am to 4 pm, closed on Sundays
+March–June: Monday-Friday 8 am to 5 pm, Saturday 8 am to 4 pm, closed on Sundays

 Nov–Feb: closed (not the best time to plant)